 7 things NCOs have done but will never admit

-So, check out these seven things that NCOs have done but will never admit:
+Check out these seven things that NCOs have done but will never admit

 The truth is, many NCOs have no idea how to get a group of people to work together or follow their lead — but they pretend they do.